Enxine/ViziblesArduino/README.md

 ```
 #Configuring the library

-There are some compile time configuration options in the library, mainly for srinking code size and/or increasing debug level.
+There are some compile time configuration options in the library, mainly for shrinking code size and/or increasing debug level.
 You will find all available options together on the file ```config.h```.